 Raw Mango or Ripe one?
 I was always plagued by this question and never could decide if I liked the raw one better or the ripe.
 I guess I just got to conclude that I love both the best!
 Come summer and every street you pass by, will be flooded with colour of yellow and orange of mangoes all over the place.
 Not to mention the bright green raw mangoes.
-My most favorite one in the raw mango is, of course the variety that we call as kili muku manga.
-Its not very sour but mild enough to be eaten as such.
-Its also the variety that’s so very popular in the beach sides.
+My most favorite one in the raw mango is, of course, the variety that we call as kili muku manga.
+It’s not very sour but mild enough to be eaten as such.
+It’s also the variety that’s so very popular on the beach sides.

-When Arundati announced the theme to be Mango for the WBB, I was really confused wondering what I can make for a brunch.
 Dishes with raw mangoes have always been chutneys, Mango Rice at home.
-Ripe ones have always been Ice cream, Milkshakes or Lassi.
-All these were not suitable for a brunch.
+Ripe ones have always been Ice cream, Milkshakes, or Lassi.
+All these were not suitable for brunch.
 I was still thinking on these terms when the thought struck that I could do a Mango Sevai as in a Lime Sevai or Coconut Sevai.
 Thinking about it, I was surprised why it took me so much time to think of this variety.

 After finally deciding on the dish I was going to prepare, getting it actually done was another task.
 For sevai is not something we use often.
 Sevai is the dried Rice Noodles that’s so much relished and cherished in Tamil Nadu.
 Very interesting varieties are prepared with this and enjoyed.
 If you have time and energy you can very well make these at home or else, enjoy the luxury of ready to cook sevais.

 I planned for a Saturday brunch, then for a Sunday.
 Nothing worked out as planned.
 Finally, the poor mango that was to be used, was not raw anymore.
 To cut the long story short, I was able to finally get this done today!